Level I BASIC: Further development

 The Level I language was not available for the TRS-80 Model II but briefly re-surfaced as the baseline package for the TRS-80 Model III in 1981, selling for $699 compared to the $999 system with Model III BASIC (another Microsoft product).
 The language was identical to the Model I version but with the addition of two commands, the LLIST and the LPRINT, to output to a printer.

 Language features

-Level I BASIC supported the following keywords:
+Level I BASIC supports the following keywords: